Iced Cinnamon Dolce Latte (Starbucks Copycat Recipe)

 Scale up the milk and syrup as needed, and add an extra shot for every additional 4 ounces that your cup holds.

 • Add a little decadence.
-A swirl of whipped cream and an extra sprinkle of cinnamon really puts your cinnamon dolce latte over the top!
+A swirl of whipped cream and an extra dash of cinnamon really puts your cinnamon dolce latte over the top!

 pouring milk into iced cinnamon dolce latte